Robin Hood Gardens: Reception

 The "streets in the sky" concept has both been revered by architects and had some criticism in practice.
 The walkways and especially the enclosed stairwells contained numerous blind spots, including the alcoves in front of doors.
 Unlike a true city street, there was a lack of regular passers-by to act as a deterrent to crime and disorder.
 This is the concept referred to as "eyes on the street" by Jane Jacobs in The Death and Life of Great American Cities.
 This was because the walkways were not thoroughfares and mostly ended with an above-ground dead end.
 As a result, the walkways were seen to benefit anti-social behaviour.
 This view has been contested in a recent book about the estate, where residents talk enthusiastically about the social and sensory qualities and uses of the streets in the sky, in marked contrast to the cramped internal corridors and private balconies of the replacement development.
-Similarly a specific retired tenant felt that living on the estate was often very ordinary, that "these tactile, these daily things are what need to be cherished, need to be understood and not over-intellectualised."
+Similarly, a specific retired tenant felt that living on the estate was often very ordinary, that "these tactile, these daily things are what need to be cherished, need to be understood and not over-intellectualised".

-The exposed concrete weathered poorly, and by the time of demolition was in poor repair.
+The exposed concrete weathered poorly, and by the time of demolition was in poor condition.
 The site was also cut off from its surroundings by roads, and the design decision to turn the entire development inwards.

 A doctoral thesis from 1982 observes a mixed view that some aesthetic aspects of the building succeeded but ultimately "the Smithsons made the fundamental mistake of building for the present and not for the future.
-They were so intent, on putting their idea of 'street.' into practice, that they missed a golden opportunity of making a real, lasting, contribution to the everyday lives of the East End working-class:" However, residents themselves testified to the estate's rich communal life and the qualities of its architectural forms and spaces: its streets in the sky, elevated up in the open-air, with their extraordinary views across east London; the light-infused, dual-aspect apartments; and the central green and its mound as a site of children's play and access to nature, protected from the tumult of the surrounding roads.
+They were so intent, on putting their idea of 'street' into practice, that they missed a golden opportunity of making a real, lasting, contribution to the everyday lives of the East End working-class".
+However, residents themselves testified to the estate's rich communal life and the qualities of its architectural forms and spaces: its streets in the sky, elevated up in the open-air, with their extraordinary views across east London; the light-infused, dual-aspect apartments; and the central green and its mound as a site of children's play and access to nature, protected from the tumult of the surrounding roads.

 J. Cunha Borges and T. Marat-Mendes, reflecting on Robin Hood Gardens in 2019 believed that "Streets-in-the-sky were a sensible alternative to towerblocks without resorting to low density.
-Their collectivist overtones made them seductively democratic.", that reasonings for the destruction of the estate were against risks of violence but "the belief in a democratic aesthetics and the poetic longing for streets that run across a symbolic sky are lost as well."
+Their collectivist overtones made them seductively democratic", that reasonings for the destruction of the estate were against risks of violence but "the belief in a democratic aesthetics and the poetic longing for streets that run across a symbolic sky are lost as well".

-Architect Richard Rogers described the estate as a similar to a Nash terrace and that it was ‘one of the most outstanding social housing buildings in Britain’.
+Architect Richard Rogers described the estate as similar to a Nash terrace and that it was "one of the most outstanding social housing buildings in Britain".